NOAA Air Resources Car

-NOAA’s Air Resources Car, or NOAA’s ARC, is a mobile platform using a modified sport utility vehicle to find and measure sources of greenhouse gases (GHGs) and air pollutants, particularly in urban environments.
-NOAA’s Air Resources Laboratory uses the ARC to conduct routine measurements in the Baltimore Washington region and up through the Northeast Corridor.
+The NOAA Air Resources Car (ARC) is a mobile platform using a modified sport utility vehicle to measure hazardous atmospheric materials, particularly in urban environments.
+ARL uses the ARC to conduct routine measurements in the Washington D.C. – Baltimore region and up through the Northeast Corridor.

 The Instrumentation

-The ARC is one of several platforms that ARL uses to detect greenhouse gases and other air pollutants.
-ARL’s other platforms include two surface installations and a Cessna 402 research aircraft outfitted with instrumentation similar to that on the ARC.
-Using multiple installations serves several purposes: to verify another platform’s data, and to cover larger areas.
-The ground stations also provide longer term data, as they operate 24/7 and through all seasons, weather, and changing traffic patterns in the DC metro region.
+The ARC is one of several platforms that ARL uses to detect hazardous atmospheric materials such as pollutants, hazardous chemicals and greenhouse gases.
+ARL’s other platforms include two surface installations and a small research aircraft outfitted with instrumentation similar to that on the ARC.
+Using multiple installations serves to verify the other platforms’ data and to cover larger areas.
+Ground stations also provide longer term data, as they operate 24/7 and through all seasons, weather, and changing traffic patterns in the D.C. metro region.

 ARC measures variables such as: